Thank you for reading our post, please rate this article at the end.

 Expose the Vulnerable Side of the Tires: Airing down too much exposes the vulnerable sidewalls to sharpies, and this makes sense because you’re likely to be-bead the tire.
 It’s also easy to pop the bead off the rim.

 Even with all these shortcomings, understand that most of these side effects come when you air down too much- I’m thinking something below 5 PSI.
-On top of that, the effects are exacerbated when you’re in speed.
+On top of that, the effects are exacerbated when you’re in motion.

-A low tire pressure won’t necessarily punish you when you drive slowly and are cautious.
+Low tire pressure won’t necessarily punish you when you drive slowly and are cautious.
 On the other hand, airing up your tires too much has the opposite effect; high-pressure tires usually have an extremely narrow band of conditions.

 How to Air Down Off-Road Tires

 There’re several tools you could use to air down your tires.
 However, I strongly suggest you avoid using fingernails or other Sharpies for the off-roading DIYers.
-It’s tempting but also an easy way to injure yourself or damage the stem valve.
+It’s tempting, but also an easy way to injure yourself or damage the stem valve.

 One of the cheap methods is using a tire gauge.
 It resembles a small pen and is available in most gas stations.
 It’s simple to use since you only need to depress the valve core and monitor the tire pressure until you achieve your desired PSI.